FabioORamos/pingnoran/Demos/WordpressEvolution old/STAGE1 - Setup and Manual wordpress build.md

 ## Test Wordpress is installed

-Open the EC2 console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=desc:tag:Name
+Open the EC2 instance using the DNS name
-Select the `Wordpress-Manual` instance
-copy the `IPv4 Public IP` into your clipboard
-Open that IP in a new tab
-You should see the wordpress welcome page

 ## Perform Initial Configuration and make a post

-in `Site Title` enter `Catagram`
+Enter the name of your site in  `Site Title`.
-in `Username` enter `admin`
+In `Username` enter the name stored on DBUser
-in `Password` it should suggest a strong password for the wordpress admin user, feel free to use this or choose your own - regardless, write it down somewhere safe.
-in `Your Email` enter your email address
+In `Password` enter the name stored on DBPassword in `Your Email` enter your email address
 Click `Install WordPress`
-Click `Log In`
-In `Username or Email Address` enter `admin`
-in `Password` enter the previously noted down strong password
-Click `Log In`
+Click `Log In` and enter the User and Password

-Click `Posts` in the menu on the left
-Select `Hello World!`
-Click `Bulk Actions` and select `Move to Trash`
-Click `Apply`

-Click `Add New`
-If you see any popups close them down
-For title `The Best Animal(s)!`
-Click the `+` under the title, select  `Gallery`
-Click `Upload`
-Select some animal pictures.... if you dont have any use google images to download some
-Upload them
-Click `Publish`
-Click `Publish`
-Click `view Post`
+Play around with adding pages and posts.

 This is your working, manually installed and configured wordpress

-# STAGE 1 - FINISH
+# FINISH

 This configuration has several limitations which you will resolve one by one within this lesson :-